lnjX/Wasteland/README.txt

 Introduction
 ------------
-Since I (LNJ / LNJplus) read that BlockMen leaves us, I decided to fork and continue BlockMen's really nice work!
+Since I (LNJ / LNJ2) read that BlockMen leaves us, so I decided to fork and continue BlockMen's really nice work!
 Of course I would really like to hear your ideas and suggestions!
-I changed the title of the game to Minetest: The NeXt Gameration. :D
+I changed the title of the game to Minetest TNG - The NeXt Game.

 My plans:
     - many new plants and trees
-    - CME (Creatures Mob Engine) that means some mobs
     - some nice decorations like pictures, furniture
     - many new cooking recipes
     - hunger